jaydenlin/ctags-support/README.md

 # [CTags Support](extension.clearOneNavigationHistory)
-> An Extension that provides `Ctags Support` in [Visual Studio Code](https://code.visualstudio.com/)!
+> An extension that provides `CTags Support` in [Visual Studio Code](https://code.visualstudio.com/)!
 ```
 ext install ctags-support
 ```

 ## Additional Setup
-You have to insatll [ctags](http://ctags.sourceforge.net/) and generate the .tags file before you use this extension.
+You have to insatll [CTags](http://ctags.sourceforge.net/) and generate the .tags file before you use this extension.
-Run the ctags command under the your project folder.
+Run the CTags command under the your project folder.
 ```
 ctags -R -f .tags
 ```